-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alvin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Alvin is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Alvin who work in office and administrative support (16.51%), food service (7.67%), and sales jobs (7.61%).
+Unlike some cities, Alvin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Alvin are a mix of both white- and blue-collar jobs.
+Overall, Alvin is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Alvin who work in office and administrative support (13.72%), management occupations (10.02%), and sales jobs (8.91%).

-The citizens of Alvin are slightly less educated than the national average of 21.84% for the average city or town: 16.79% of adults in Alvin have a bachelor's degree or advanced degree
+The percentage of adults in Alvin with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.57% of adults in Alvin have a bachelor's degree or advanced degree.

-The per capita income in Alvin in 2010 was $21,520, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $86,080 for a family of four.
+The per capita income in Alvin in 2018 was $25,662, which is middle income relative to Texas and the nation.
+This equates to an annual income of $102,648 for a family of four.
 However, Alvin contains both very wealthy and poor people as well.

 Alvin is an extremely ethnically-diverse city.
 The people who call Alvin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alvin residents report their race to be White, followed by Black or African-American.
 Alvin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.98% of the city’s residents.
-Important ancestries of people in Alvin include Irish, English, French, and Italian.
+People of Hispanic or Latino origin account for 39.83% of the city’s residents.
+Important ancestries of people in Alvin include German, Irish, English, French, and Italian.

 The most common language spoken in Alvin is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Polish.